arlie-m/internal_pipework/scripts/1-DataAnalysis.md

 # Code Setup and Data Import - because that is super-important

 I have one data file with the count data from lab processing.
-The file needs some wrangling to calculate a density (counts per m2) for each quadrat sampled.
+The file needs some wrangling to calculate a density (counts per decimeter squared, aka 100cm2) for each quadrat sampled.

 ``` r
 taxon_count_data <- read_csv(here::here("data", "taxon_count_data_internal_pipework.csv"))